ruiramos/x-mixtaper/README.md

 x-mixtaper
 ==========

-x-mixtaper is a Web Components (Polymer) audio player with playlist functionality built for sharing/publishing mixtapes and playlists.
+x-mixtaper is a Web Components (Polymer based) audio player with playlist functionality built for sharing/publishing mixtapes and playlists.

 It reads what to play from the `songList.json`, which supports several mixtapes.